 Our Master of Occupational Therapy (MSOT) degree program gives Salus students the basic skills they need as a direct care provider, consultant, educator, manager, researcher and advocate for both the profession and the consumer.

-Students with a bachelor’s degree may apply for entry into either the master’s (MSOT) or doctoral (OTD) degree programs.
+Students with a bachelor’s degree may apply for entry into either the master’s (MSOT) or combined MSOT/OTD degree programs.
 Once enrolled, students have the option to change their degree program selection.
-A student who enters the program as an MSOT candidate may request admission to the doctoral program (doctoral students also have the opportunity to request a change to the master’s program).
+A student who enters the program as an MSOT candidate may request admission to the doctoral program.

-During the first two semesters of study, all students take the same classes.
-All qualified students (in both programs) are awarded a Master of Science (MSOT) degree after successful completion of the first five semesters of coursework (56 credit hours).
-These 56 hours include two Fieldwork Level II experiences and a Capstone project.
+All qualified students are awarded a Master of Science (MSOT) degree after successful completion of the coursework.
+This coursework include didactic classroom courses, Fieldwork experiences, and a Capstone project.